 4. Use of high fructose corn syrup

-Many animal crackers on the market use High fructose corn syrup as an ingredient.
+Some animal crackers brand, such as Stauffer’s, use High fructose corn syrup as one of the ingredients.

 Additionally, some studies have also reported that excessive consumption of food containing HFCS can result in weight gain and increased risk of fatty liver disease[2][3].